campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 In short, yes, the game's mechanics are initially bewildering.
 But I'd argue that there's nothing quite like spending a good 20 minutes finding the perfect combination of classes and Arts, and then *beating the absolute shit* out of a previously-troublesome boss.
 These moments can be exhilirating, and servce to vindicate any initial struggles a player may have with the game's battle system.

+### Miscellaneous Goodness
+While I want avoid making this review 100 pages, it wouldn't be fair for me to not mention the following:

+- As expected, Xenoblade Chronicles 3's soundtrack is phenomenal.
+It's unlike anything else I've heard in a videogame, with strong, memorable melodies that still evoke the fantastical and the surreal.
+- While not perfect (in particular, Mio's performance is pretty poor), the voice acting is *much* improved over its predecessor, sounding downright impressive at times.
+I'm incredibly thankful that the characters we hear the most have mostly solid performances
+- Loading screens are kept to an absolute minimum, only occuring when you travel to another zone.
+For example, fast-traveling within a zone incurs almost no loading.
+- In general, the game avoids a lot of the time-wasting nonsense that afflicts most other JRPGs.
+This includes auto-selling of items, the ability to re-spec or leave a failed boss battle, and a generous navigation system that avoids a lot of the guesswork when trying to figure out where to go next.

+<youtube-link :src-link="'https://www.youtube-nocookie.com/embed/4pPMp1qZ6lY'">Like the nighttime waters of Erythia Sea itself, this track is both haunting and beautifully serene.</youtube-link>

 ## Disappointing in Many Respects
 If you couldn't tell by now, there's is a *lot* to love about Xenoblade Chronicles 3.
 But just like the world of Aionios that pits two sides against each other in endless conflict, there is another side to Xenoblade Chronicles 3 that drags the entire experience down.
 That's not to say that the game is irredeemable, but there are some serious problems with this game.